Current Vacancies and Internship Opportunities with UNHCR Regional Representation in Canberra and UNHCR Worldwide

 Internships at UNHCR Regional Representation in Canberra

-Internship opportunities are periodically offered within the Legal Protection Unit and the Public Information Unit of UNHCR’s Regional Representation in Canberra.
+Internship opportunities are periodically offered within the Legal Protection Unit, Pacific Unit and the Public Information Unit of UNHCR’s Regional Representation in Canberra.
 Opportunities may also arise to undertake internships through UNHCR’s fundraising association, Australia for UNHCR, in Sydney, and at its Headquarters in Geneva.
 It should be noted that all UNHCR internships are undertaken on a purely voluntary basis and UNHCR is not able to provide remuneration or relocation assistance.
-Internships are generally offered on a full-time basis, Monday to Friday during working hours 8:45am – 5:00pm, for a period of two-six months.
+Internships are offered on a full-time basis, Monday to Friday during working hours 8:45am – 5:00pm, for a minimum period of three months.
+However candidates are encouraged to commit to a six month internship.

 Legal Protection Unit